Introduction to Python for Data Analysis: Auckland, 31 July–1 August 2018

 Data-science teams usually use at least one of Python and R in their production environments or analysis pipelines.
 Python is also the tool of choice of elite data-mining competition winners and deep-learning innovations such as Tensorflow.

-Group bookings of two or more people attract discounts of up to 20% during the earlybird period: please contact us at firstname.lastname@example.org to take advantage of these special rates.
+Group discounts also apply during the earlybird period: 5% for 2–4 people, 10% for 5–6 people, 15% for 7–8 people, and 20% for 9 or more people.
+Please contact us at firstname.lastname@example.org to take advantage of these special rates.